jorgeguberte/arduino-playground/README.md

 | SCL     | A5      |
 | SDA     | A4      |i

-Use a 100nF capacitor between VCC and GND to filter out noise.
+Use a 100nF ceramic capacitor (104) between VCC and GND to filter out noise.

-Use um capacitor de 100nF entre VCC e GND para filtrar o ruído.
+Use um capacitor cerâmico de 100nF (104) entre VCC e GND para filtrar o ruído.